Hakomi is the evocation of consciousness

 What has evolved since is the movement toward a nourishing missing experience.
 This evolution has been two-fold: First, there is now more understanding of the missing experience as a present experience.
 We are looking for what kind of nourishing experience the person needs now and is ready for, one that is missing only because the person’s own habits and beliefs make them so.
 And we will supply it, if we can.

 Second, we have more understanding now of how important experience is in shaping the brain, and how important the new nourishing experience is in changing how the mind perceives and responds to life.
 So we want to spend more time on creating the nourishing experience and less time on the old painful experience.
 Painful emotions are evoked only long enough to give us the information about what kind of nourishing experience is needed.
-The focus of attention and time in the therapy session is now on providing the nourishing experience needed and of making sure it is taken in.
+The focus of attention and time in the Hakomi session is now on providing the nourishing experience needed and of making sure it is taken in.

-One way of doing this, throughout the whole therapy session, relates to the final key ingredient of Hakomi as it has evolved.
+One way of doing this, throughout the whole Hakomi session, relates to the final key ingredient of Hakomi as it has evolved.
 There has always been an awareness of the importance of what we call the healing relationship.
-In the past ten years, we have realized that the key to the healing relationship is the state of mind of the therapist.
+In the past ten years, we have realized that the key to the healing relationship is the state of mind of the practitioner.
 We are calling the particular state of mind that creates the best possibility of a healing relationship loving presence.

 Loving Presence is now seen as the key to the whole method.